 One cannot toss a week-old fruitcake three feet without hitting an advertisement proclaiming “flatter abs” or “30 pound weight loss.”
 Every jolly, chubby, singing elf TV advertisement has been displaced with ads portraying an eye-poppingly gorgeous bikini-clad woman possessing a figure-not-found-in-nature, emerging from a swimming pool (in January, really??).
 As the water slithers from her tanned lean limbs, she pauses and proclaims, “With my new miracle ab-dissolver, I’ve lost 83 pounds and turned my life around — in the last thirty days.
 My children now behave.
 My husband can’t keep his hands off me — and we even won the lottery.”
 Standing by her side is masculine tanned, eye candy with a sculpted jaw, and a stomach so taunt one could cut diamonds on it.
 He beams lovingly at his wife, eyes twinkling, and in unison, staring directly into the lens, they ask, “What are YOU waiting for?”

 Intuitively, logically, we know it’s a set up.
+Getting a sexy body similar to that of a tubev.sex star takes so much more than an expensive piece of fitness equipment after all.
 But it appeals to our inner sense of “wrongness” because we already feel bad about ourselves.
 In that emotional Achilles’ heel, deliverance is at hand, in the form of an 800 number.
 Redemption lies in the phone operators who are standing by for the next 22 minutes; for only with their assistance (and $24.95 in shipping and handling) can we convert our ugly duckling-ness to swans.
 Due to this primal knee-jerk reaction to be “fixed,” there are millions of treadmills serving as no more than expensive coat hangers.

 This column is not a thesis for stasis, rather a call to rational long-term thinking.
 Change or die is reality.
 However, change approached from a place of inner strength yield vastly improved, longer-lasting results.
 It’s okay to be proud of who you are — while still on the road to getting better.